guille-gil/Anomaly_Detection_in_Wind_Turbines_using_Variational_Autoencoder_and_Isolation_Forest/README.md

 - **Operational Environment**:
   - VAE-IF detected significantly more faults than ISO thresholds, showing better adaptability to noise and real-world variability.

 ---
+### Key Contributions

+- **Validates limitationsof ISO 10816-21 as anomaly detection method**: Examines its effectiveness in controlled and operational wind farm datasets.
+- **Hybrid Model Introduction**: Demonstrates the potential of combining VAE and IF for adaptive fault detection.
+- **Real-World Applicability**: Provides insights into transitioning from static to flexible thresholds in industrial setups.

+---